z-w123/ENA-Code/README.md

-# ENA-md5-checker
+# ENA-Code contents:
-File intergrity code written for the covid-utils drag and drop tool
+1. checksum_md5_script_v6.sh: File intergrity code written for the covid-utils drag and drop tool 2.

 ## checksum_md5_script_v6.sh
 Script to compare md5 values for the read files submitted using the covid-utils tool.